Article Archives by Subject: Collectivism

 |

-John Dingell |
+Permalink John Dingell |

 Subject: What is the Health Care Legislation Really All About?

-In a radio interview, discussing the new health care legislation, Michigan Representative John Dingell made the following statement: administrative steps that have to be taken to put the legislation together TO CONTROL THE PEOPLE" And that, Charlie Brown, is what health care legislation is all about.
+administrative steps that have to be taken to put the legislation together TO CONTROL THE PEOPLE" And that, Charlie Brown, is what health care legislation is all about.
 Of course, if you're keeping track at home, we've known this all along, as we discussed previously here, among many other posts. |

-Investors.com |
+Permalink Investors.com |

-To get a quick overview of how pervasively the new health care legislation will reach into your pockets and exercise control over your life, read the article, 20 Ways ObamaCare Will Take Away Our Freedoms by David Hogberg.
+Subject: 20 Ways ObamaCare Will Take Away Our Freedoms To get a quick overview of how pervasively the new health care legislation will reach into your pockets and exercise control over your life, read the article, 20 Ways ObamaCare Will Take Away Our Freedoms by David Hogberg.
 Then get out your wallets and onto your feet and do what you can to fight back against those, whether in Washington or living next door, who have demonstrated a total lack of respect for your constitutional rights and wish to enslave you in service of their desires.
 These people are not your friends, and they are only just getting started. |

-Al Sharpton |
+Permalink Al Sharpton |

 Subject: Just In Case There Was Still Any Question ...